gabeguio/project-buddy/resources/readme-setup-instructions/PROD-DEPLOYMENT-3-MANUAL.md

-# Scenario 3: Manual AWS Deployment for Remote Backend and Local Frontend
+# Production Deployment 1: Manual AWS Deployment, Remote Backend and Remote Frontend

 In this scenario you will deploy both the backend and the frontend from your computer to AWS.